 What Is Famelab?

-Science, Technology, Engineering and Maths are fascinating subjects to learn, but not always the easiest of subjects to talk about, and that’s the idea behind FameLab - one of the biggest science communication competitions in the world initiated by Cheltenham Science Festival in the UK, and brought to Qatar by the British Council and Qatar National Research Fund (QNRF), thanks to our UK partners; the Department for Business, Energy and Industrial Strategy (BEIS), the UK Science and Innovation Network (SIN) and the Foreign and Commonwealth Office (FCO).
-FameLab Qatar is also supported by our local partners; the Ministry of Education and Higher Education, Qatar University and Hamad Bin Khalifa University.
+Science, Technology, Engineering and Maths are fascinating subjects to learn, but not always the easiest of subjects to talk about, and that’s the idea behind FameLab - one of the biggest science communication competitions in the world initiated by Cheltenham Science Festival in the UK, and brought to Qatar by the British Council and Qatar National Research Fund (QNRF).
+FameLab Qatar is supported by our local partner, the Ministry of Education and Higher Education.

 Why participate in FameLab?